saeedghoorchian/NCC-Bandits/README.md

 This notebook should serve as an entry point for understanding the data and the code used in the paper.
 It consists of three parts:
 * Preparing the dataset.
-This includes preprocessing and introducing costs and non-stationarity.
+This includes preprocessing it to fit MAB setting, introducing costs and non-stationarity.
 * Evaluating all the bandit algorithms in a simulated environment using the prepared data.
 * Plotting the figures using the evaluation data.